MultiChain/multichain-feed-adapter/README.md

 * Set `chain` to the name of your blockchain.
 * Set `feed` to the name of the feed you created.
-* Set the other parameters required for your target database.
+* Set any other parameters required for your target database.

 10. In the Linux command line, start the adapter to begin synchronizing the feed to the database: